YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - FAQ.md

 ###### Videos
-- If Tool/App has a GUI can be very useful
+- If Project has a GUI can be very useful
 - Not scannable, so don't make main source of info
 - Useful for introducing basic concepts
-- Users who like visual typically like video, but not all users are visual learneers
+- Users who like visual typically like video, but not all users are visual learners
+	- Learning Sytles
+		- Visual
+		- Auditory
+		- Kinesthetic
+		- Reading/Writing
+		- Logical/Analytical
+		- Social/Linguistic/Peer Group
+		- Solitary

 - Good Resources:
 	-  [Creating Instructional Videos](https://www.techsmith.com/blog/instructional-videos/)
 	-  [7 Great Tools for Creating Your Own Instructional Videos](https://helpdeskgeek.com/free-tools-review/7-great-tools-for-creating-your-own-video-tutorials/)